Section: Calling actions

 In your templates and in your code in general, you should never use "hard coded" url.
 Jelix includes a mechanism (the jUrl class) to generate the urls corresponding to actions.
 This allows to choose your preferred engine url (single, significant or other), and this allows to you to changes the mapping between significant urls and actions, all of this without touching templates or controllers.

-So the most of the time, you will have to indicate some action selectors (plus eventually some parameters) to various objects or methods of the Jelix API.
+So most of the time, you will have to indicate some action selectors (plus eventually some parameters) to various objects or methods of the Jelix API.
 See the page on the selectors for more information about selectors in general.

-The actions selectors have this syntax:
+The action selectors have this syntax:

 You may omit one of these parties, as previously specified:

 You can also specify the "#" character to specify the current module or common action.
 In these examples, let's say that the action is "bar:man" of the module "foo" which has been called in jelix: